Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon

 Let therefore $\mu$ be a real, signed measure supported by $K$, and suppose that $\int |d\mu| = 1$.
 Since $K$ is totally disconnected, given $\eps > 0$ there is a real-valued function $h \in C(\T)$ such that $h(t) = \pm 1$ on $K$, and $\int h \, d\mu > 1 - \eps$.
 Let $P(t)$ be a real trigonometric polynomial satisfying \eqref{eq:helson-sufficient-condition}.
 Then

 On the other hand,

 Since $\eps$ was arbitrary, this shows that \eqref{eq:helson-condition-sup} is true with $\delta_1(K) = C^{-1}$. \end{proof}

-\begin{remark*} It is not difficult to check that the condition in Lemma \ref{lemma:helson-sufficient-condition} is also necessary for Helson sets.
-For comparison, we mention another necessary and sufficient condition in a similar spirit: a compact $K$ is a Helson set if and only if it is totally disconnected, and each $\{0,1\}$-valued continuous function on $K$ admits an extension to $\T$ with bounded $A(\T)$ norm (see \cite{kahane:absolument}, p.
+\begin{remark*} One can show that the condition in Lemma \ref{lemma:helson-sufficient-condition} is also necessary for Helson sets.
+For comparison, we mention another necessary and sufficient condition in a similar spirit: a compact $K$ is a Helson set if and only if it is totally disconnected, and every $\{0,1\}$-valued continuous function on $K$ admits an extension to $\T$ with bounded $A(\T)$ norm (see \cite{kahane:absolument}, p.
 52). \end{remark*}